miketynes/actimerger/README.md

 each interval type--not something I think beleongs in a raw dataset.

 ## Dependencies
-Currently depends on dplyr, magrittr, and cron, although the tidyverse libraries are barely used and may be factored out.
+Currently depends on dplyr, magrittr, and chron, although the tidyverse libraries are barely used and may be factored out.

 ## Usage
 actimerger accepts a directory of AW .txt files (which are CSV formatted but given the .txt extension by AW).